gbdev/pandocs/content/Video_Display.md

 ### FF44 - LY (LCDC Y-Coordinate) (R)

-The LY indicates the vertical line to which the present data is transferred to the LCD Driver.
+The LY indicates the vertical line to which the present data is transferred to the LCD driver.
 The LY can take on any value between 0 through 153.
 The values between 144 and 153 indicate the V-Blank period.

 ### FF45 - LYC (LY Compare) (R/W)